MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv-step-by-step.md

 A Full Import Run Profile is required to import User and Group identity data from the CSV records into Connector Space objects.

-The use following steps to a create a new Full Import Run Profile:
+Use the following steps to create a new Full Import Run Profile:

 * Go back to the *Synchronization Service Manager*.
 * Select the GCSV management agent.